Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 #### Option 2: Use kube-state-metrics subchart

-Alternatively, deploy `kube-state-metrics` subchart that comes packaged with this chart.
+Alternatively, deploy the `kube-state-metrics` subchart that comes packaged with this chart.
 This is done by enabling settings in `values-override.yaml` as shown:

 ```yaml
 kube-state-metrics: